 - Remove ham bone from the pot and discard.
 Remove about 4-5 cups of the soup and place in a food processor or blender.
 Pulse 4-5 times until coarsely blended.
 Add back to pot.
 This helps to thicken the soup.
 You can blend more or less of the soup depending on how thick you want it.

-- Add chopped ham and simmer an additional 30-40 minutes.
+- Simmer an additional 30-40 minutes.
 Add salt and pepper to taste.

 Is the rosemary and thyme fresh or dried based on the measurement in the recipe?